Centre of Science and Technology for Rural Development: History

 In 1996, the state government launched the decentralized planning scheme under the name of the People's Planning Campaign.
 COSTFORD was selected to implement the total housing scheme in the district of Thrissur, along with the Nirmiti Kendra and in Trivandrum along with Habitat Technology group and the Nirmiti Kendra.
 Till date COSTFORD has been able to construct 15,000 building through this project.
 Some of the project areas include the tribal hills of Attapady where they are in charge of 5 hamlets, the Thankasheri fishing village with 158 houses, all constructed with different plans and the rehabilitation of Chengal Chulah slums, the biggest slum in Trivandrum.

 The office of the Trivandrum sub-center is currently headed by Mr. Sajan and his wife Mrs. Shailaja, who is an architect.
-They are assisted by a team of architects, engineers and trainees along with the administrative staff who look after the accounts and the normal functioning of the office.
+They are assisted by a team of architects, engineers and trainees along with the administrative staff.
 T.R.
-Chandradutt, who was the director of COSTFORD for 34 years, died on 20 March 2018 after a long battle with heart disease and cancer.
+Chandradutt, who was the director of COSTFORD for 34 years, died on 20 March 2018 of heart disease and cancer.

 Methods

 COSTFORD uses a variety of techniques that were pioneered by Laurie Baker, including rat trap bond walls, filler slab roofing, brick jalli, patch-pointing, and exposed brickwork.
 COSTFORD strongly believes in preservation of the environmental resources and promotes the use of energy-efficient materials and which minimize the use of energy-intensive materials such as cement, steel, and glass.
 They use fired bricks or mud blocks stabilized with lime and rice husks for masonry.
 They also experiment with renewable building materials such as bamboo, which they use as reinforcement for the foundations with lime concrete or for slabs where they use bamboo as an exposed form with concrete on top.